jasaka-rm/casandra/README.md

 **REITVision ESG** is a Python-based analytics tool that combines financial, climate, and governance data to evaluate the **ESG-adjusted risk** of Real Estate Investment Trusts (REITs).
 It scrapes public filings, estimates climate and carbon exposure, analyzes governance sentiment, and generates predictive ESG distress scores across **1-, 5-, and 10-year** horizons.
+It includes both a data pipeline and a Streamlit web app (app.py) for visualizing results and running analyses through an intuitive interface.

 ---